How Much Car Can I Afford? What the Calculators Won’t Tell You | YNAB

 But here’s something else you have: $1200.

-Even if you decide that payment amount is too high, you now have a down payment and can revisit your options.
+Even if you decide that thepayment amount is too high, you now have a down payment or money to go towards the sales tax on your car and can revisit your options.
 Maybe you’ll look at used cars more closely.
-Or, maybe you try budgeting $300 for the another three months.
+Or, maybe you try setting aside $300 for another three months.
 Give it a try and see how that feels.
-By then you’d have $2,100, and that gives you options.
+By then you’d have $2,100, and that gives you options like an emergency fund, or an awesome vacation fund.
+There's literally no downside.

 Want a fresh take on how much car you should afford from the founder of a budgeting company?
 His answer will surprise you!